Xeng is a researcher at the University of the Philippines where she is working on a dissertation for her Master's in Communication.

 - Chicken ala kiev

 - Fish of the day

 - Daily specials

-Carlo's Pizza and Italian Food Restaurant has branches all over the Philippines, including locations in Tomas Morato and McKinley Hill.
+Carlo's Pizza and Italian Food Restaurant has branches all over the Philippines, including Tomas Morato and McKinley Hill locations.
 However, their branch in Tagaytay has a more scenic environment, offering its customers a majestic view overlooking Tagaytay.

 For starters, you can try several various items, including:

 - Mozzarella cheese sticks (highly recommended), breaded with herbs and spices and served with their special marinara sauce (195php)

 - Chicken fingers and fries served with gravy or ranch dipping sauce (220php)

 - Potato wedges with bacon and cheese (160php).

 Entrees at Carlo's include pasta dishes that can be ordered by the platter (for sharing) or single plate, samplers of various items, and pizzas (that come in 9", 12", and 15"), which the shop boasts are "Always crunchy, never oily."
 Here is a sampling of what these items entail: